swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 Because the creating site has not captured a reference to the task, this code is ignoring any failure.
 This *could* be the author's intention, but it not really possible to determine this by looking the code.
+The community has frequently requested this to be rectified, such that the error ignoring is

 [typed throws]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0413-typed-throws.md